w3c/test-results/annotation-model/README.md

   * link client: http://projectmirador.org/
   * gitHub client: https://github.com/ProjectMirador/mirador/
   * gitHub server: https://github.com/azaroth42/MangoServer/
+  * NOTE: This is both an annotation client AND a protocol server; this it implements the collection and page portions in addition to the individual annotation models.

 * DG - implementation Name: Wellcome Quilt
   * email: tom.crane@digirati.com